huggingface/m4-logbook/tr_141/tr_141_cm409xPMD01_scale_leap_of_faith_v5_num_workers_04/README.md

 hypotheses - trying to use deepspeed from july-19-22 - around time when we trained BLOOM but also trying grad clip of 2.0

-Success!
-This run finished a 20h run - no problems whatsoever - so we definitely have a solid setup with deepspeed-v0.6.7 but with a bug fix cherry-picked commit added to it.
-You can use:
+**Success!** This run finished a 20h run - no problems whatsoever - so we definitely have a solid setup with deepspeed-v0.6.7 but with a bug fix cherry-picked commit added to it.

+The loss was having issues as it's the case right, now but the purpose of this experiment was to find a non-crashing setup and not deal with loss.

 ![loss.png](loss.png)

-Run for 5k iterations over 20h (and a few hours in another run before that, was just configured to run for 6h)
+The training run for 5k iterations over 20h (and a few hours in another run before that, was just configured to run for 6h)

 ### Setup